5j9/tsetmc/README.rst

 A Python library to fetch data from http://tsetmc.com.

-Note: The API is provisional and may change without deprecation.
+Note: The API is provisional and may change rapidly.

 Installation
 ------------